Chizzy/OOP-PHP-Game-Show-App/README.md

 # OOP-PHP-Game-Show-App
- A browser-based, word guessing game: "Phrase Hunter"
+ A browser-based, word guessing game: "TV Phrase Hunter"

-### Instructions
+## Instructions

 A random phrase will be chosen, and will appear on the game board.